 If you are interested in participating in local history activities we are contributing to the Local History Café Online project.
 This is a closed Facebook group but welcomes new members.

 Website - https://localhistorycafe.tumblr.com

-E-Newsletter (with all Beauty and Utility Arts project information) - sign up at http://www.beautyandutilityarts.co.uk/contact/
+E-Newsletter (with all Crafting Relationships project information) - sign up at https://www.craftingrelationships.co.uk/e-newsletter/